 - 3 tablespoons water

-A few minutes before the spaghetti is done, add the cream cheese to the pasta sauce; cook and stir, using a wire whisk, until the cheese melts and the sauce is creamy.
-The cream cheese may not dissolve completely in the sauce because the sauce is acidic; that's okay!
+- A few minutes before the spaghetti is done, add the cream cheese to the pasta sauce.
+Cook and stir, using a wire whisk, until the cheese melts and the sauce is creamy.
+The cream cheese may not dissolve completely in the sauce because the sauce is acidic but that's OK.
 It will still taste wonderful.